datacamp/funneljoin/README.md

 -   **first-first**: Take the earliest x and y for each user **before** joining.
 For example, you want the first time someone entered an experiment, followed by the first time someone **ever** registered.
 If they registered, entered the experiment, and registered again, you do not want to include that person.
 -   **first-firstafter**: Take the first x, then the first y after that.
 For example, you want when someone first entered an experiment and the first course they started afterwards.
 You don't care if they started courses before entering the experiment.
 -   **lastbefore-firstafter**: First x that's followed by a y before the next x.
-For example, in last click paid ad attribution, you want the last time ad someone clicked before the first subscription they did afterward.
+For example, in last click paid ad attribution, you want the last ad someone clicked before the first subscription they did afterward.
 -   **any-firstafter**: Take all Xs followed by the first Y after it.
 For example, you want all the times someone visited a homepage and their first product page they visited afterwards.
 -   **any-any**: Take all Xs followed by all Ys.
 For example, you want all the times someone visited a homepage and **all** the product pages they saw afterward.